sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>ntfs-3g-system-compression</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : NTFS-3G plugin for reading "system compressed" files
+Short desc    : NTFS-3G plugin for reading "system compressed" files
 URL          : https://github.com/ebiggers/ntfs-3g-system-compression
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : System compression, also known as "Compact OS", is a Windows feature that
+Descript     : System compression, also known as "Compact OS", is a Windows feature that
              : allows rarely modified files to be compressed using the XPRESS or LZX
              : compression formats.
 It is not built directly into NTFS but rather is
              : implemented using reparse points.
 This feature appeared in Windows 10 and it